Only local government authorities can apply directly to Sport and Recreation Victoria for funding from this program.

 - In-Kind and Voluntary Support Example (Word)

 - SunSmart Online Shade Audit Tool

-- Healthy Choices Policy Guidelines for Sport and Recreation Centres (pdf, 1.16 MB)
+- Healthy Choices Policy Guidelines for Sport and Recreation Centres (pdf)

 These publications are intended for use as a guide only and further specialist advice should be sought on the specifics of your project:

 - Sport and Recreation Victoria Infrastructure Grants – Acknowledgement and Publicity Guidelines (pdf)

 - Sport and Recreation Victoria Infrastructure Grants – Acknowledgement and Publicity Guidelines (Word)